equinor/omnia-tutorial/presentations/introduction.rst

       * Omnia classic
       * Omnia applications
       * Standalone
-      * Sandbox - for personal training - not for testing!
+      * Student - for personal training

     * **Data Tab** - When does data become a part of the data platform.
 Will come back to later also.